mueslo/KerbalPlot/README.md

 Plots optimal engine for each delta-V/Payload mass configuration, among a few other things.

 Current Limitations:
  - Assumes that fuel tanks have zero dry weight and are infinitely divisible (so look for a correspondingly larger payload mass)
  - Cannot mix engine types.

+Features:
+ - Custom plots (see plugins.py for details)
+ - Fun times and psychedelic colours

 Uses:
- - Python 2.7.x
+ - Python 2.7
  - Matplotlib
  - Numpy